Browse by . . .

 Art history with balls

-Draper says that the marble shows Michelangelo's "daring promise as a fifteen- or sixteen-year old."
-All it took to convince him was a short walk and better lighting.
-I have had my say about Saint Anthony, and others have already summed up well the latest controversy.
+I have had my say about Saint Anthony, and others have already pounced on the latest claim.
 Criticism centers on the archer's vacuous beauty, flat face, flaccid anatomy, long belly, coyly arched back in place of the firm Renaissance quarter turn known as contrapposto, curly hair tacked on almost like a wig, and a decorative, claw-shaped quiver far more polished than the archer himself.
+One could also find flash points more specific to the young Michelangelo, who lingered over the psychological and physics tensions in sculpture by Donatello or Nicola Pisano's The Damned.
+In perhaps his first certain work, Madonna of the Steps, Mary seems to preside in stark profile over a funeral.
 But I defer instead today to a further complaint, from the blog CultureGrrl.
 As her anonymous source says, the boy's unfinished testicles descend to almost exactly the same height.

-Young Archer attributed to Michelangelo (French Republic/Metropolitan Museum/AP)Every so often, someone reminds me why I shall never be the world's most famous arts blogger.
+Young Archer attributed to Michelangelo (French Republic/Metropolitan Museum/AP, c.
+1490)Every so often, someone reminds me why I shall never be the world's most famous arts blogger.
 I write at length, I nurse things forever, I do not take pictures on opening night, I do not have anonymous sources, and I have no ear for gossip.
 I knew that all along, but now I feel especially ashamed: my blog lacks sex appeal.
 Besides, I do not know certain points of male anatomy well enough.
 I had better check myself in the mirror when I get home.

 The politics of authenticity